frictionlessdata/tabulator-py/README.md

 - **fill_merged_cells**: if `True` it will unmerge and fill all merged cells by a visible value.
 With this option enabled the parser can't stream data and load the whole document into memory.
+- **preserve_formatting**: if `True` it will try to preserve text formatting of numeric and temporal cells returning it as strings according to how it looks in a spreadsheet (EXPERIMETAL)

 #### ods (read only)